schlick7/LuteForMobile/docs/stuff.md

   - python3 -m lute.main

+?
 Why did our nice helpful message in the readscreen get replaced by a scary error message? on a fresh install it nows says error serverurl is not configured and theres a retry button.
 Previously we had a much nicer no server configured screen with a shortcut button to go to settings

-Lets do a performance review of this app starting with the ReadScreen

-Look at flutter logs and cleanup issues

 If swipe navigation is on then starting the app seems to always trigger a page swipe/turn